Director of Parent Engagement & Advocacy

 🔥 Testing Is Not the Problem—Low Standards Are

-Alpha doesn't dodge standardized testing.
-We embrace it.
-If you're looking for a school that avoids rigor or waters down expectations, don't apply.
-But if you believe in setting the bar high—and helping every student rise to it—start here.
+Alpha doesn't avoid standardized testing.
+We welcome it.
+If you're seeking a school that sidesteps rigor or dilutes expectations, don't apply.
+But if you believe in establishing high standards—and supporting every student in meeting them—begin here.

 🎙️ Student Perspective: Rourke on Switching to Alpha

-In her own words, a 12-year-old former NYC student explains why her family moved for Alpha, and what school feels like when it's designed for mastery, not memorization.
+In her own voice, a 12-year-old former NYC student describes why her family relocated for Alpha, and what education feels like when designed for mastery rather than memorization.

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A one-minute tour of what makes Alpha's model work, from AI-powered instruction to the guides who support it.
+A one-minute overview of Alpha's operational model, from AI-driven instruction to the educators who facilitate it.

 Meet some people who've landed similar jobs